reallysaurabh/Application-task/README.md

     - POST | /tweet/:keyword | - to fetch top 5 tweets and return their sentiments.
     - POST | /news/:keyword  | - to fetch top 5 news articles and return their sentiments.

+    I have used pm2 to monitor the app and restart it in case of failure.

 2. Put all your code, along with the MongoDB collection, in a GitHub repository and share the link with us.
 Also, maintain a README.md explaining your codebase and the approach you followed.